fbecart/zinoma/README.md

 Žinoma offers a watch mode which can be enabled with the `--watch` option of the command line.

 If the watch mode is enabled, `zinoma` will not exit after the build flow completion.
-Instead, it will keep an eye open on the targets' `input_paths` and will re-execute the relevant targets in case filesystem changes are detected.
+Instead, it will keep an eye open on the targets' `input`'s paths and will re-execute the relevant targets in case filesystem changes are detected.

 #### Clean flag (`--clean`)

 This flag helps you clean up your build environment.
-It will delete files specified in your `targets.<target_name>.output_paths` and will reinitialize the targets incremental states.
+It will delete files specified in your `targets.<target_name>.outputs.paths` and will reinitialize the targets incremental states.

 If provided alone, the `--clean` flag will clean up all targets of your build flow.